odinuv/latte-view/README.md

 You can use this small library to integrate Latte templates into a project based on Slim framework.

-This project was created for course APV on Mendel University in Brno.
+This project was created for [course APV](http://odinuv.cz/en/apv/course/) on Mendel University in Brno.

 ## Methods

 ### __construct(Latte\Engine $latte, $pathToTemplates)

 Create an instance of Latte wrapper.
 Pass instance of Latte engine and path to your templates.
-You can optionally configure Latte engine before you pass it to the wrapper.
+You can optionally configure Latte engine before you pass it to the wrapper (eg. set up cache folder for templates).

 ### addParam($name, $param)